 "Bitcoins are the future, more people need to know about them!"

-Despite its surging popularity, Bitcoins are still a new and an often confusing concept.
+Despite its surging popularity, the Bitcoin currency is still a new and an often confusing concept.

 Much of the topic is spoken by only a small number of people who take part in Bitcoin transactions or know someone who is.